-Article I. Name.
+Article I. Name and Territory.

 Article II.
 Purpose